 must contact the committee members to review tied nominations once again to break the tie.
 All nominations must remain confidential.

 Section 5 – Exemptions: Elected State Officers will not be eligible for either Family of the Year or Knight of the Year awards.

 CERTIFICATION

-August 28, 2019

-Brother Knights,

-I hereby certify the contents of these By-Laws of the Utah State Council are accurate as of the date of publication.

-I certify that said By-Laws have been duly amended to include approved Amendments adopted at the 112th Annual Meeting of the Utah State Council.

-I also certify that all Amendments to said By-Laws have been reviewed and approved by the Supreme Board of Directors.

-Sincerely and Fraternally,

-William I. Kelly,

-Utah State Advocate 2019-2020.